usebruno/bruno/readme.md

 ### Comparision with Similar tools
 Bruno is at early stages of development, and does not yet have all the bells and whistles.

-But, here is a rundown of key areas where bruno is different from other similar tools out there.
+Here is a rundown of key areas where bruno is different from other similar tools out there.

 | Feature  | Bruno | Postman | Insomnia | Hoppscotch |
 | ---------| ------| --------| ---------| ---------- |